Gadangadang/Fys-Stk4155/Project 2/README.md

 the Neural Network and compare it to OLS and Ridge aswell.
 Then we will try to permorme classification on breast cancer and digit data from Sciki-Learn, and test its accuracy against logistic regression and Scikit-learn.

-The project folder is structured in the following way: \n The "article" folder contains figures and the project raport. \n
+The project folder is structured in the following way: <br />
+The "article" folder contains figures and the project raport. <br />

-The "code" folder contains several subfolders:\n "data" contains the raw mnist data from scikit-learn. \n "Analysis and grid search" contains all \n
+The "code" folder contains several subfolders: <br />
+"data" contains the raw mnist data from scikit-learn. <br />
+"Analysis and grid search" contains all <br />